Duchess Cecilie of Mecklenburg-Schwerin: Final years

-Cecilie fled the Red Army in February 1945 to the sanatorium of Dr. Paul Sotier (personal physician of Kaiser Wilhelm II) Fürstenhof in Bad Kissingen in Bavaria.
+Cecilie fled the Soviet Army in February 1945 to the sanatorium of Dr. Paul Sotier (personal physician of Kaiser Wilhelm II) Fürstenhof in Bad Kissingen in Bavaria.
 On 20 September 1946, she celebrated her 60th birthday.
 She was joined on this occasion by her husband and some of their children.
 Wilhelm had settled into a small house in Hechingen.
-Tragedy struck again when yet another son, this time Prince Hubertus, died from appendicitis on 8 April 1950.
+Tragedy struck again when yet another son, Hubertus, died from appendicitis on 8 April 1950.
 In early 1951, the health of the former Crown Prince deteriorated and on 20 July he died.
-On 26 July, his funeral took place at Castle Hohenzollern where he was buried in the ground near an urn containing the ashes of the late Prince Hubertus.
-On the arm of her son, Prince Louis Ferdinand, Cecilie bade a final farewell to her husband.
+On 26 July, his funeral took place at Castle Hohenzollern where he was buried in the ground near an urn containing the ashes of the late Hubertus.
+On the arm of her son, Louis Ferdinand, Cecilie bade a final farewell to her husband.
 She remained in Bad Kissingen until 1952 when she moved to an apartment in the Frauenkopf district of Stuttgart.

 In 1952, Cecilie's memoirs, 'Remembrances' were published.
 In an act of healing and friendship, the former Crown Princess Cecilie was received by King George V's widow, Queen Mary, in May 1952 during a visit to England.
-Cecilie visited for the first time to attend the christening of her granddaughter, Princess Victoria Marina of Prussia, the daughter of her son Prince Frederick.
-Tragedy once again struck when Cecilie's sister, the Danish Queen Mother, Queen Alexandrine died on 28 December of the same year.
+Cecilie visited for the first time to attend the christening of her granddaughter, Princess Victoria Marina of Prussia, the daughter of her son Frederick.
+Tragedy once again struck when Cecilie's sister, the Danish Queen Mother, Queen Alexandrine, died on 28 December of the same year.
 On 3 January 1953, Cecilie attended her funeral at Roskilde Cathedral in Denmark.
-From this time on, the former German Crown Princess never fully recovered.
+From this time on, the former crown princess never fully recovered.
 She managed to struggle on with the help of her family until 6 May 1954 when she died on a visit to Bad Kissingen.
 It was the 72nd birthday of her late husband.
 On 12 May 1954, her funeral took place and her remains were interred next to Crown Prince Wilhelm in the grounds of Castle Hohenzollern.